matthieu-sgi/Internet-of-Plants/README.md

 - [x] Build a prototyping PCB
 - [ ] Build a software embedded synthesizer
 - [ ] Do sonification with the prototyping PCB
-- [X] Build the "Internet"
+- [x] Build the "Internet"
 - [ ] Build the final PCB
-- [X] Build the MAX plugin for professional sonification on server
+- [x] Build the PureData patch on server
+- [ ] Check the correlation between humidity and sensor values
+- [ ] play some sound from the micro sd
+- [ ] check on the maths (the EMA is working well, the ema_std not so much)